oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     1. Deploy/Redeploy the *Account* Service

         You will now deploy your Account service to the Oracle Backend for Spring Boot and Microservices using the `oractl`.
 You will deploy into the `application` namespace, and the service name will be `account`.
-If you finished lab three (Build the Account Microservice) you need to use the *--redeploy* option to the *deploy* command.
+If you finished lab three (Build the Account Microservice) you need to use the *--redeploy* option to the *deploy* command. **Note** The `deploy` command have `--liquibas-db` parameter, this is beacuse Liquibase needsto run as the `ADMIN` user so the `account` user can get the right properties to create TXEventQ's.

         Run this command to deploy your account service, make sure you provide the correct path to your JAR file: